LeaWeiss206/Speed-sensor/README.md

   - `setup()`: Initializes serial communication and calculates RPS limits.
   - `loop()`: Checks speed and controls the LED.
 ## Wokwi Simulation
-You can view and interact with the simulation of this project on Wokwi: [Temperature Alert System Simulation](https://wokwi.com/projects/404388578889858049)
+You can view and interact with the simulation of this project on Wokwi: [Speed Monitoring and Alert System](https://wokwi.com/projects/404388578889858049)